Logo

 Conclusion

-Process Builder in Salesforce is a user-friendly tool for simple automation, but its limitations and planned retirement make Flow Builder the better choice for modern workflows.
-Flow Builder offers greater flexibility, scalability, and ongoing support, aligning with Salesforce’s future vision.
-By understanding the differences, leveraging the Migrate to Flow tool, and following best practices, you can transition smoothly and build robust automation.
+Process Builder in Salesforce is a user-friendly tool for simple automation, but its limitations and planned retirement make Flow Builder a better choice for modern workflows.
+Flow Builder provides greater flexibility, scalability, and ongoing support, aligning with Salesforce’s future vision.
+By understanding the differences, using the Migrate to Flow tool, and following best practices, you can transition smoothly and build robust automation.

 FAQs